Ashtead: Toponymy

-In the Domesday Book of 1086, Ashtead is recorded as Stede, which simply means "place".
+In Domesday Book, Ashtead is recorded as Stede, which simply means "place".
 In later documents, the village appears as Estede, Akestede and Aschestede (13th century), Asshstede (1370s), Ashstede (14th century), Asshested (15th century), Asted (1790) and Ashsted (1820).
 The name is generally agreed to mean "place of ash trees".
 (Note: The suffix stead or sted occurs in the names of a number of Surrey settlements, including Banstead, Elstead and Oxted.)

 Geography

 Location and topography

 Ashtead is a large village in the Mole Valley district of Surrey, approximately 25 km south of central London.
 It lies on the southern edge of the London Basin and the highest point in the parish is 129.5 m above ordnance datum.
 Both the Epsom to Leatherhead railway line and the A24 run from northeast to southwest through the settlement, broadly parallel to The Rye, a tributary of the River Mole.

+The Mole Valley Local Plan 2020–2039, adopted by Mole Valley District Council in October 2024, identifies Ashtead as a "suburban village".
+However in April 2025, Benjamin Webb, an inspector working for the Planning Inspectorate, wrote in a planning appeal decision that, for the purpose of his assessment, "Ashtead is in practice a small town".
+He commented that "the modern settlement was established through substantial suburban expansion around a preexisting village" and stated that "Ashtead now bears little resemblance to a village as generally understood".

 The historic core of Ashtead is known locally as "The Village" and is focused around the main shopping area along The Street (A24).
 The residential area to the north west, closer to the railway station, is known as "Lower Ashtead" and incorporates secondary shopping centres on Craddocks Parade and Barnett Wood Lane.
 (Note: Historically, the term 'Lower Ashtead' was used exclusively for the area bordered by Barnett Wood Lane, Agates Lane, Ottways Lane and Harriots Lane, corresponding to the land of the former manor of Little Ashtead.)

 There are two protected nature reserves in Ashtead: Ashtead Common, a 181 ha woodland, is owned and managed by the City of London Corporation and is to the north west of Lower Ashtead; the 54 ha Ashtead Park is to the east of The Village and is owned by Mole Valley District Council.